ArashAh/version_control_workshop/part-3.md

 6. **Continue updating:**
    - You continue your work and track your version in your branch.
-   - Open `demo.txt` and add this setence: “Input 2 to admin-br by admin”.
+   - Open `demo.txt` and add this sentence: “Input 2 to admin-br by admin”.
    - Add and commit in one command:
    ```bash
    git commit -a -m "commit 2 to admin-br by admin"